jaidevjoshi83/training-material/topics/statistics/tutorials/MicroBiomML_0.1.0/tutorial.md

 ## Sequence Alignment

+This step involves the alignment of the sequences with the reference.
+This is an important step before clustering which improves the clustering of the OTUs.
 For more information on the topic of alignment, please see our training materials  [here]({% link topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md %})

-We are now ready to align our sequences to the reference.
-This is an important step to improve the clustering of your OTUs {% cite Schloss2012 %}.

 > ### {% icon hands_on %} Hands-on: Align sequences